 A number of publications, including Chambers USA and Legal 500, have ranked the group as one of the premier policy practices in the nation:

 - In their 2017 edition, client commentary to Chambers USA included:

 - “The K&L Gates team stands out for its knowledge, creativity, and dedication to understanding and advancing our goals," according to clients.
 "Their attorneys act as if they are part of our organization, not just advisers.
 They think about issues from our long-term business perspective, rather than strictly from their own legal perspective.
 Their substantive and geographic breadth enables them to support us in almost every respect, while remaining coordinated within a single firm.”

 - "They consistently demonstrate hard work, perseverance, agility, strategic thinking, technical proficiency, transparency, strong collegial relations and very productive teamwork.
 As a client, we are being served extremely well and receive excellent value."

 - In their 2016 edition, Chambers USA said that the group “[d]raws on considerable expertise from its dedicated bipartisan team.
 Possesses a long history of service in the political sector and is recognized for the tremendous level of insight it provides,” while, in 2015, they stated the group is, “[a]n established and experienced government relations practice, with noted global reach and strength in depth.”

-- The 2016 edition of Legal 500 ranks the group in their top tier: “clients can rely on a rapid, professional response across the public policy spectrum.”
+- The group has earned recognition by Legal 500 in both 2016 and 2017 with the publication stating: “clients can rely on a rapid, professional response across the public policy spectrum.”